My raison d’ être

-It has been my experience that when these folks can not refute the facts, they will invariably retreat to ‘just pray about it and look for a warm feeling or just take it on faith and someday you will know the ‘truth.’
+It has been my experience that when leaders can not refute the facts, they invariably retreat to ‘just pray about it and look for a warm feeling or just take it on faith and someday you will know the ‘truth.’

 So, absent any help from ward or stake priesthood leaders I received beyond the paltriness above, I published this open letter in 2017.
 I did so with the faint hope that Elder Uchtdorf or his colleagues might have some answers or care enough to leave the ninety and nine and reach out to the one who was lost.

-I am yet to receive any direct response to my Letter to an Apostle; however, I have certainly gotten the church’s attention as they directed FairMormon to publish a lengthy ‘rebuttal’ to it.
+I am yet to receive any direct response to my Letter to an Apostle; however, I have certainly gotten the church’s attention as FairMormon published a lengthy ‘rebuttal’ to it.
 To view their confutation, click below:

 My General Comments on FairMormon’s Response

-I think the church’s responses to my letter through their cadre of apologists at FairMormon is largely disingenuous and often displays a lack of basic logic.
+I think the church’s responses to my letter through the apologists at FairMormon is largely disingenuous and often displays a lack of basic logic.
 Nevertheless, since their rationalizations may confuse or mislead some, I have chosen to follow their lead and comment on them also in the form of a rebuttal rather than a conversation.

 FairMormon begins by describing my letter to President Uchtdorf as,’ an online document which is critical of Latter-day Saint truth claims.’